creative-connections/Bodylight-docs/reference/index.md

 to create interactive web simulators with proper visualisation.

 Web simulators are in-browser therefore no server, no cloud or enhanced resources are required.
-Web simulators can be distributed as static web pages and following documentaiton utilizes great service of `github pages` to deliver examples.

-Standard visualisation of modern browsers can be used including, Canvas API, WebGL, WebXR.
-Web application can be written in pure HTML or Markdown as interactive web documents with live in-browser simulators.
+Web simulators can be distributed as static web pages.
+As proper example - the following documentation includes live web simulators utilizing great service of `GITHUB-PAGES` to deliver static web content.

 The documentation is divided to: